trmtanjil/rommet-finder-clind/README.md

 0 ✅. website featurse
-1 ✅. এই ওয়েবসাইটের লক্ষ্য হলো ব্যবহারকারীদের জন্য একটি এমন প্ল্যাটফর্ম তৈরি করা, যেখানে তারা রুমমেট খুঁজতে পারবে লোকেশন, বাজেট এবং লাইফস্টাইল প্রেফারেন্স অনুযায়ী।
+1 ✅.
+The goal of this website is to create a platform for users, where they can find roommates according to location, budget and lifestyle preferences.

 2 ✅.
 Authentication & Routing
-Email/Password ও Google Login সিস্টেম ,Update & Delete ফিচার কাজ করছে,শুধু লগইন ইউজারের পোস্ট
+Email/Password and Google Login system, Update & Delete feature is working, only logged in user posts

 3 ✅.
-Roommate Post Features , Edit & Submit করলে toast দিয়ে success message
+Roommate Post Features, Edit & Submit will show success message with toast

 4 ✅.
-Like করলে Count বাড়ে ,নিজের পোস্টে like করা যায় না , Like এর পর Contact Number show হয়
+Like increases Count, own post cannot be liked, Contact Number is shown after Like

-5 ✅.UI/UX & Animations , Featured Section (limit দিয়ে MongoDB থেকে ৬টি পোস্ট) , ৩টি Slide সহ Banner BrowseList all data show ,
+5 ✅.
+UI/UX & Animations, Featured Section (limit 6 posts from MongoDB), Banner with 3 Slides BrowseList all data show,